Quantum Sufficiency for Self-Adjoint Statistical Models via Likelihood-Type Operators on Real $*$-Subalgebras and Real Jordan Algebras: Abstract

 We develop a theory of quantum sufficiency based on real $*$-subalgebras and real Jordan algebras.
 In contrast to the conventional formulation, which is built on families of states, complex completely positive coarse-grainings, and Radon--Nikodym cocycles associated with faithful reference states, our framework allows models consisting of general self-adjoint operators, including derivatives of states.
 Within this framework, square-root likelihood ratios and symmetric logarithmic derivatives arise naturally as fundamental self-adjoint likelihood-type objects.
 This makes it possible to treat ordinary quantum statistical models and local quantum statistical structures within a unified setting.

 We introduce sufficient real positive maps and show that sufficient complex $*$-subalgebras, sufficient real $*$-subalgebras, and sufficient real Jordan algebras correspond respectively to complex completely positive maps, real completely positive maps, and real positive maps.
 The associated sufficient maps admit realizations in terms of complex conditional expectations, real conditional expectations, and real Jordan conditional expectations.
 We further characterize minimal sufficient real $*$-subalgebras by self-adjoint likelihood-type objects together with $\rho$-modular invariance, without using Radon--Nikodym cocycles, and show that the real Jordan algebra generated by the likelihood-ratio set and the orthogonal projection of the reference state is the minimal sufficient real Jordan algebra.
+Our framework also provides a natural formulation of quantum exponential families, including degenerate-rank cases, in terms of square-root likelihood ratios.

 As structural consequences, we obtain Koashi--Imoto type decompositions for sufficient real $*$-subalgebras and sufficient real Jordan algebras associated with general self-adjoint operator models.
 Our formulation admits degenerate reference states and separates the likelihood-ratio aspect of sufficiency from its genuinely quantum modular aspect.
 These results suggest that real Jordan structure provides a natural framework for the statistical aspect of quantum theory beyond the conventional complex $*$-algebraic setting.